jatinsikka/jatinsikka.github.io/_pages/about.md

   enabled: false
 ---

-Grad student at UT Austin pursuing a Master of Science, Ph.D. track in Mechanical Engineering with a focus in Robotics.
-My research interests include reinforcement learning for robotics, whole-body control, loco-manipulation, and mechatronics design.
+I am a graduate student at [The University of Texas at Austin](https://www.utexas.edu/) pursuing a Master of Science, Ph.D. track in Mechanical Engineering with a focus in Robotics.
+Prior to joining UT Austin, I earned my Bachelor of Science in Mechanical Engineering with a minor in Computer Science from [North Carolina State University](https://engr.ncsu.edu/).